KNX-IOT/knx-iot.github.io/_pages/gs_build_own_device.md

 cd build
 # do the configur step, e.g. build the native make files
 cmake ..
-# build the application (including sdk), the -j is the amount of processor the build will be using
+# build (Linux) the application (including sdk), the -j is the amount of processors the build will be using
 make -j12
 # Go back to working directory
 cd ..